mantidproject/mantid/Code/Mantid/docs/source/algorithms/Rebin-v1.rst

-If the input workspace contains data points, rather than histograms, then Rebin will automatically use the :ref:`algm-ConvertToHistogram` and :ref:`algm-ConvertToPointData` algorithms before and after the rebinning has taken place.
+If the input workspace contains data points, rather than histograms, then Rebin will automatically use the :ref:`ConvertToHistogram <algm-ConvertToHistogram>` and :ref:`ConvertToHistogram <algm-ConvertToPointData>` algorithms before and after the rebinning has taken place.

 FullBinsOnly option